 Traditional System of Medicine

 India is viewed as one of the world’s leading nations in terms of the richness of conventional systems of knowledge to be used when dealing with plant species.
 The nation is a fortunate owner of the diverse and rich heritage of “Ayurveda, Siddha, Unani and Sowa-Rigpa” (traditional medicinal systems).
 In western countries the “Sowa-Rigpa” is also known as the “Tibetan medicine system”.
 Allegedly, major Indian traditional medicinal systems use large numbers of plant species - Siddha (1121), Ayurveda (2000), Tibetan (337) and Unani (751) 18.
 The old medical tradition is most common in “Darjeeling, Sikkim, Ladakh, and Arunachal Pradesh”.
-It is practiced throughout the areas of “Bhutan, Tibet, India, Mongolia, Nepal, China, and the Soviet Union”.
+It is practiced throughout the areas of “Bhutan, Tibet, India, Mongolia, Nepal, China, and the Soviet Union.
 Buddhists, who make up a sizable portion of the population in Ladakh, use the Amchi medical system, which has been popular and widely used for a long time.
 It provides interesting information about the ancient system of medicine.

 Khardung La is one of the most important localities for medicinal plant collection in Ladakh, where locals, Amchis, and commercial collectors congregate annually to harvest wild MAPs19.
 At present, only 36 Amchis remain in western Ladakh, and they provide about 30% of public healthcare needs.
 However, the transfer of knowledge to the next generation is very low, with only 25% of youth in Kargil learning this tradition17.
 Traditional knowledge (TK) in Ladakh encapsulates wisdom cultivated over millennia, yet younger generations are increasingly disconnected from these practices.
 This erosion highlights the urgent need to document and preserve TK for biodiversity protection and sustainable development20.Unsustainable harvesting, driven by market demand, has caused rapid decline in several high-value species in Ladakh, necessitating urgent conservation strategies.
 Integrating ecological, cultural, and economic criteria is essential for developing effective frameworks21.